verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Data-Overview.md

   <tr> <td> chr17 </td> <td align="right"> 41196339 </td> <td align="right"> 41196489 </td> <td> C </td> <td>  </td> <td> NA12893 </td> <td> 0,0 </td> </tr>
   <tr> <td> chr17 </td> <td align="right"> 41196349 </td> <td align="right"> 41196417 </td> <td> A </td> <td>  </td> <td> NA12877 </td> <td> 0,0 </td> </tr>
    </table>
-So for any QC analyses that require us to know how many samples do and do not have a particular SNP, we'll need to make sure that the non-variant segments are considered in addition to the variants.
+So for any analyses that require us to know how many samples do and do not have a particular SNP, we'll need to make sure that the non-variant segments are considered in addition to the variants.

 ## Alternative Allele Field